Mohajerani-Lab/touchscreen-chamber-unity/README.md

 This Unity-based project, developed by the Mohajerani Lab, is designed for operant conditioning experiments with touchscreen-enabled behavioral studies in rodents.
 The Unity application interfaces with a Raspberry Pi running the [PiController](https://github.com/AmirHoseinMazrooei/PiController) project to enable seamless control of connected hardware, including stimuli presentation and reward dispensing.

+The experimental results for the paper _Assessing Cognitive Flexibility in Mice Using a Custom-Built Touchscreen Chamber (Pais et al., 2024)_ can be found in the [ExperimentResults](/ExperimentResults/) folder.

 ## Table of Contents

 - [Overview](#overview)